kurone-kito/launchpad-icons/nodePackages/solid/README.md

-# 🚀 LaunchPad Icons for Solid
+# 🚀 VRC Icons for Solid

 ## Usage